0GuguH9/HelerisFW/future_rote.md

 The resource loading system is crucial for handling textures, sounds, models, and other assets efficiently.

-- **HRSContextManager**: Manages general resource loading information.
+- **HRSContentLoader**: Manages general resource loading information.
 - **HRSTexture**: Represents a 2D texture.
 - **HRSSound**: Represents a sound.